vkostyanetsky/Fastimer/Achievements.md

 ## Habit

-This achievement awards for the number of fasts in a row.
+This reward can be obtained for the number of fasts in a row.

 | Level | Fasts In a Row | Quality  |
 |-------|----------------|----------|